 A real-life example of my approach to Marriott SNAs

-Back when cases in Europe weren’t as high as they were now, we had thought about going to Venice for a long weekend, and we were going to split time between two Marriott properties — the iconic Gritti Palace Venice (a Luxury Collection property), and the St. Regis Venice.
+This spring we traveled to Venice, and we split our time between two Marriott properties — the iconic Gritti Palace Venice (a Luxury Collection property), and the St. Regis Venice.

-In the case of Gritti Palace, here were the options with SNAs:
+In the case of Gritti Palace, below are the options that were available with SNAs.

-For context, here’s how much the room I booked (with points) was selling for, and how much the three types of upgraded rooms were selling for:
+For context, below is how much the room I booked (with points) was selling for, and how much the three types of upgraded rooms were selling for.

 What were my considerations?